CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 For documentation and more information you can check [Crypt4GH](https://github.com/EGA-archive/crypt4gh.git)

 In this example, first we generate your permanent key pair ( a private key password protected and a public key that can be shared with collaborators).
-Next, we encrypt a file with your private key and the public keys of two different collaborators (Research group A:  and Research group b).
+Next, we encrypt a file with  your public key (_my_key.pub_) and your collaborators public key (_her_key.pub_).